The easy way out

 }

-It increments reference counters whenever you borrow, or panics if you attempt to make invalid borrows like an immutable reference when a mutable reference exists.
+It increments counters whenever you borrow, or panics if you attempt to make invalid borrows like an immutable reference when a mutable reference exists.

 Then, instead of returning &T or &mut T, it returns the special types Ref and RefMut, which are Deref<Target = T>.
 When these are dropped, they decrement the borrow counter.

-But we're not threading, so we're good!
+But we're not threading, so let's just use RefCell.

-First, let's make an observation:
+First, an observation:

 #![allow(unused)]